Table of Contents 💡

 Case studies are what make up most of your UX portfolio.
 Therefore, being able to present them is a crucial skill you need to have when you want to get hired in UX.

-These crucial steps will increase your chances of making it to the next round.
+These crucial steps will increase your chances of reaching the next round.

 • Get the basics right.
 Make sure you’re on time, in a place where you can focus, and with a stable internet connection.